Fan killed after violent Rio de Janeiro derby game

 The incident is the latest in a string of violence related to Brazilian football.
 Scores of people have been killed in recent years.

-(Reporting by Andrew Downie)
+Reporting by Andrew Downie